tatsumoto-ren/tatsumoto-ren.github.io/blog/how-to-review.md

 > Delete.
 For happiness, for hygiene, for the smell, for sanity, for fun.

 > Get rid of anything even remotely sucky.
 > Delete.
 Delete.
 Delete.
-Don’t worry.
-You obviously don’t need them.
+Don't worry.
+You obviously don't need them.

 Later many methods derived from AJATT copied this advice.